 Continuing to be a leader in consumer-grade video capture devices, AVerMedia steps into the future with the Live Gamer 4K (GC573).
 Although the popularity of USB 3.0 devices is at an all-time high due to ease of use (anyone can plug in a cable), the Live Gamer internal PCIe lineup has been nothing but phenomenal.
 The previous model, released in 2017, Live Gamer HD 2, was an evolution for the industry, allowing the capture of uncompressed videos at 1080p resolution at 60 frames per second (1080p60).
 It was released at a time where the console market was shifting, and consumers were thirsty for higher resolutions and better performance.
 Technology was advancing faster than previous generations, 4K adaption was on the rise, and both Sony and Microsoft couldn't sit on outdated, aging components much longer.
 Although not everyone agrees that mid-generation consoles upgrades are the answer, the PlayStation 4 Pro and the Xbox One X provided that much needed extra punch, and this is where the Live Gamer 4K truly shines.

 Although not the newest product from AVerMedia, it is undoubtedly the best internal video capture device on the market today.
 Whether you are looking to record gaming gameplay for YouTube videos directly, live stream on your preferred platform (Twitch, Mixer, etc.), or even capture camera footage from your DSLR or Mirrorless camera, you can be sure the Live Gamer 4K provides incredible quality.
 As the name implies, you're able to record up to 2160p60 with HDR support.
 There aren't that many games that natively support this high level of visual fidelity on consoles, and you'll need one hell of a high-end gaming dual-PC setup if you want to capture PC games at this quality.
 Still, it does allow for next-generation support from the get-go, where everyone hopes to see this become much more frequent.
-The technical wizards at id Software were able to squeeze 60fps out of the current aging consoles.
+The technical wizards at id Software were able to squeeze 60fps out of the current aging consoles for Doom Eternal.
 Although it doesn't natively hit a 4K resolution (2160p) on either platform, it is upscaled from 1800p and 1440p on Xbox One X and PlayStation 4 Pro, respectively.
 Using the Live Gamer 4K to capture footage produces buttery smooth gameplay at the highest capture quality I have ever seen, whether you are using AVerMedia's RECentral application, or the leading and widely popular open-source software, OBS Studio.

 With the next generation of consoles just around the corner, the Live Gamer 4K was designed with the future in mind.
 4K will play an integral part in capturing/live streaming gameplay on Xbox Series X and PlayStation 5.
-As an internal capture card requires a single PCIe Gen 2 x4 slot, an upgrade from the Live Gamer 2, which only needed a single PCIe Gen 2 x1 slot.
+As an internal capture card, it requires a single PCIe Gen 2 x4 slot, an upgrade from the Live Gamer 2, which only needed a single PCIe Gen 2 x1 slot.
 If you don't have a free (or any) x4 slot on your motherboard, things can get a little tricky.
 Not all hardware is created equal, so it is imperative to know the technical specifications of your system before purchasing (AverMedia provides a compatibility test tool through their website).
 For example, you could use an open x16 slot; however, it may affect your video card's performance, as most motherboards will now run at x8 instead when there are devices in the first two slots.
 Luckily, the third x16 slot on my motherboard operates separately, running at a maximum of x4, without lowering the bandwidth given to my GTX 1070 TI video card in the first slot.